Welcome Teachers & Librarians!

 CONTACT ME

-Contact me with questions, to schedule an author visit, or to request free copies of The Double White Dossier, my short story companion to Back in the USSR
+Contact me with any questions, to discuss rates or schedule an author visit, or to request free copies of The Double White Dossier, my short story companion to Back in the USSR

 WHAT YOUNG PEOPLE & PARENTS SAY